-Length of time/Credits: 1 Year Course: 10 credits Recommended Prerequisite: Biology IB HL1 Grade Level (s): 9
+Length of time/Credits: 1 Year Course: 10 credits Prerequisite: Biology IB HL1

 Description: This outcome-based, laboratory-oriented course is designed to prepare students for entrance into the subsidiary level or higher level IB Biology or Chemistry course.
 Students demonstrate the ability to comprehend and answer essay questions.
 Students demonstrate an understanding of the basic principles of biology and topics central to modern biology.